mixu/minilog/readme.md

 ## Using Minilog as a console replacement

 If you use an injected `console` object to log browser or Node.js activity, you can use Minilog instead: they have similar interfaces.
-Monolog provides a `log()` method, which proxies to `debug()`.
+Minilog provides a `log()` method, which proxies to `debug()`.

 So for instance, the following snippet: